naasking/Dapper.Compose/README.md

 this idea.
 That project will be a promising solution once it develops a little more.

+# Validating Queries in Code

+Aside from the above query validation, you can also bind default query parameter values via attributes.
+So given a static query class like:

+	public static class Queries
+	{
+	    // individual query to obtain an employee [QueryParam(nameof(Employee.EmployeeID), 3)]
+	    public static readonly Query<Employee> GetEmployeeById = Query.Single<Employee>(
+	        Query.Load<Employee>("ProjectName.Queries.GetEmployee.sql"));
+        ...
+    }

+You can run all static members of a class bound like this via single call:

+    Query.Validate<Queries>(dbConnection);

+This is useful for queries that accept types that are awkward to express in SQL, like arrays.

 # Future Work

  * Associations aren't supported -- this one might be tricky!